chauvinSimon/reality_show/README.md

 Yes, each participant even meets themselves!

 When the participant representing `"apple"` listens to the one representing "eat",
-then they adjust their 4,000 numbers.
+participant `"apple"` adjusts its 4,000 numbers.
 The description moves in the huge 4,000-dimensional space.
 It gets closer to words representing fruits and food.
 And gets pushed away from words about tech.